logo

 speaker

-Conference Moderator
+Conference Operator

 If you wish to ask a question, please dial pound key five on your telephone keypad to enter the queue.
 If you wish to withdraw your question, please dial pound key six on your telephone keypad.
-The next question comes from Joakim Gunel from DNB Markets.
+The next question comes from Joakim Gunell from DNB Markets.
 Please go ahead.

 speaker

-Joakim Gunel
+Joakim Gunell

 Analyst, DNB Markets